awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 If both attributes are set to `true`, the following occurs:
 + Instances with a public IP address receive corresponding public DNS hostnames\.
-+ The Amazon Route 53 Resolver server can resolve Amazon\-provided private DNS hostnames\.
++ The Amazon Route 53 Resolver server can resolve Amazon\-provided public DNS hostnames\.

 If either or both of the attributes is set to `false`, the following occurs:
 + Instances with a public IP address do not receive corresponding public DNS hostnames\.
-+ The Amazon Route 53 Resolver cannot resolve Amazon\-provided private DNS hostnames\.
++ The Amazon Route 53 Resolver cannot resolve Amazon\-provided public DNS hostnames\.
 + Instances receive custom private DNS hostnames if there is a custom domain name in the [DHCP options set](VPC_DHCP_Options.md)\.
 If you are not using the Amazon Route 53 Resolver server, your custom domain name servers must resolve the hostname as appropriate\.

 By default, both attributes are set to `true` in a default VPC or a VPC created by the VPC wizard\.
 By default, only the `enableDnsSupport` attribute is set to `true` in a VPC created any other way\.
 To check if your VPC is enabled for these attributes, see [Viewing and updating DNS support for your VPC](#vpc-dns-updating)\.